Watershed Academy~Pathways for Water and Climate Resilience

 Did you know different types of soil have different uses and capabilities?

-Soil in New Mexico is very unique, because of a combination of being ocean floor at a time, and having a history of volcanic activity.
-Most of the soil here is clay like or sandy, and “young”.
-Due to the debris of volcanic eruptions covering most of the landscape, our soil is usually basic as opposed to acidic.
+Understanding soil is important for environmental work.
+It helps you understand the plants that grow at a site, how likely the area is to have soil erosion, and how well a site may support erosion control structures.
+Soil in New Mexico is very unique, because of a combination of it’s history as ocean floor and active volcano.
+Most of the soil here is clay-like or sandy, and “young”.
+Due to the debris of volcanic eruptions covering most of the landscape, our soil is usually “basic” or “alkaline” as opposed to acidic.